clvLabs/bitwarden-vault-utils/README.md

   file        File to parse

 optional arguments:
-  -h, --help  show this help message and exi
+  -h, --help  show this help message and exit
 ```

 Sample: